 Applicants must also ensure that a reference (normally from the supervisor) arrives before the deadline.
 Please note that incomplete or late applications will not be considered.
 Completed applications will be judged by a panel of development geographers and the result notified in June.

-All applications should be sent by email to DARG Chair, Nina Laurie: firstname.lastname@example.org
+All applications should be sent by email to DARG Chair, Jessica Hope: firstname.lastname@example.org

 Deadline: 1 May